Authorize healthcare agent actions before PHI moves.

 Post-Dobbs state-specific restrictions.
 Enhanced privacy protections in some jurisdictions.
 Geographic context-aware policy enforcement required to comply with varying state laws.

-HIPAA compliance mapping
+HIPAA evidence mapping

 | HIPAA Requirement | Veto Implementation |